chenjux/abstention/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PRWelcome](https://img.shields.io/badge/PRs-Welcome-red)](https://img.shields.io/badge/PRs-Welcome-red)

-# Abstention Methods in LLMs
+# Abstention Methods & Benchmarks in LLMs

 The repository is part of our survey paper [**Know Your Limits: A Survey of Abstention in Large Language Models**](https://arxiv.org/abs/2407.18418) and will be continuously updated.